 Getting requirement workflows right is important.
 After all, you need to make sure that requirements are reviewed by the right people, approved, and used to generate test cases.

 But requirement workflows can be tricky to configure properly.

 Here are some tips for making your requirement workflow run smoothly by using Helix ALM.

 Not using Helix ALM yet?
-Try it on your requirements today >
+Try it on your requirements for free >

 3 Tips for Requirement Workflows

 Helix ALM's sample project includes a sample workflow for managing requirements and requirement documents.

 Most people base their workflow on the sample.
 But you'll probably want to tweak it to meet your needs.

 Here are three quick ways to tweak your requirement workflow: